slideflow/slideflow/docs-source/source/mil.rst

 Pretrained Feature Extractor
 ----------------------------

 Slideflow includes several pathology-specific pretrained feature extractors.
-Use :func:`slideflow.model.build_feature_extractor` to build a feature extractor by name, and then pass this extractor to the first argument of :class:`slideflow.DatasetFeatures`:
+Use :func:`slideflow.model.build_feature_extractor` to build a feature extractor by name, and then pass this extractor to the first argument of :class:`slideflow.DatasetFeatures`.
+You can view all available feature extractors with :func:`slideflow.model.list_extractors`.

 .. code-block:: python